- Highly sought educational facilities

 - A leafy green suburb with a striking backdrop

 Croydon’s first homes were constructed in 1868 using wattle and daub.
-Thankfully, they were later rebuilt in timber, and the area that was known for its sawmills, orchards and livestock farming flourished, as it continues to do today, 150 years on.
+These homes were later rebuilt in timber, and the area that was known for its sawmills, orchards and livestock farming flourished, as it continues to do today, 150 years on.

 Croydon, which proudly encompasses the suburbs of Croydon North, Croydon South and Croydon Hills, enjoys a prized position in Melbourne’s outer eastern corridor.
 Covering an expansive region just 30kms from the CBD, the area boasts lush leafy surrounds, with stunning views to the Dandenong Ranges which make a picturesque backdrop.